 Whose fault is it?

 In most cases, the birth of a cleft baby is no one’s fault.
-It’s not due to something you or your husband did or do not do.
-It’s not about some old wives’ beliefs e.g. if the husband went fishing, cut chicken, etc. These have no scientific proof.
+It’s not due to something you or your husband did or did not do.
+It’s not about some old wives’ tales/beliefs e.g. husband goes fishing, cut chicken, etc. These have no scientific proof.
 Do not blame yourself!
 The child is a special gift from God.
 Treat the child with love, care, and support.

 Are there feeding problems?

 Most cleft lip babies feed well, some can even be breastfed successfully.
 Cleft palate babies may have some feeding difficulties initially, with some milk coming out of the nose, causing coughing or in some cases choking.
-It may take a while but at more frequent intervals.
+It may take a while but baby will learn and get used to the feeding technique.
 Special feeding bottles with teats are available to help these babies.
 Spoon feeding is also encouraged, especially before and after surgery to repair the cleft.
 This will help the suture line heal faster.
-Feed the baby in an upright position with the body and head well supported to avoid choking and fluid buildup in the middle ears.
+Feed the baby in an upright position with the body and head well supported to avoid choking and to prevent fluid buildup in the middle ears.

 Are there other problems to expect?